 Creating Patterns and Texture

-Now it's time to get creative!
-I go in with one of my orange colors and create some zebra-like stripes across the gemstone.
+Now it’s time to get creative!
+They go in with one of their orange colors and create some zebra-like stripes across the gemstone.

 These stripes are just washes of color, not solid, saturated lines.
-I want them to remain light and translucent, which keeps the gradient effect intact while adding texture and interest.
+They want them to remain light and translucent, which keeps the gradient effect intact while adding texture and interest.

-You can create any pattern you like—dots, stripes, or swirls—whatever feels right.
+They can create any pattern they like—dots, stripes, or swirls—whatever feels right.

 This step mimics the natural patterns in gemstones, like impurities or variations within the stone.
 It adds a bit of randomness, making the gemstone feel more authentic.

-I don't focus on saturation here; instead, I aim for a delicate wash of color, letting the background show through.
+They don’t focus on saturation here; instead, they aim for a delicate wash of color, letting the background show through.

 Soft Outlining and Adding Reflections

-Next, I go in with a very light outline around the edges.
+Next, they go in with a very light outline around the edges.

 Unlike the darker outlines from the previous gemstones, this one is softer and blends more into the middle of the gemstone.